 Clay soil feels slippery soft like cold butter.
 There is almost no granularity to clay soil.
 Water adheres to the flat surface of clay particles and is very slow to drain away.
 The lack of space between clay particles keeps clay soil from warming along with the air temperature in spring.

 Soil squeeze test: To test for clay soil, give your soil the squeeze test: pick up a handful of soil and squeeze it.
 Clay soil will form a solid dense ball.
 (Sandy soil will slip through your fingers; loamy soil will hold together without packing densely.)

 How to Improve Clay Soil:

 Add organic matter.
 To improve clay soil—or any soil, add organic matter.
-Compost, peat moss, or aged manure will improve the texture of clay soil aiding drainage and aeration.
+Aged compost, leaf mold, or aged manure will improve the texture of clay soil aiding drainage and aeration.
 Organic matter will make clay soil healthier.
 (Organic matter is rich in bacteria and other microorganisms that contribute to the process of decomposition which helps enrich the soil.)

 Add organic matter at least two inches thick over the soil and work it in to a depth of 4 to 6 inches.
 You can use aged compost from your compost pile or bagged compost or planting mix available at garden centers.
 To rapidly improve your garden soil, add organic matter twice a year—first in spring about two weeks before you plan to plant and again in the fall after you have harvested your final crops.
 If you garden year-round, add organic matter to your planting beds as a side-dressing—spreading it around each crop and along planting rows.